vrugtehagel/yozo.ooo/src/docs/flow/index.md

 : A generic method able to handle more complex operations regarding the flow pipeline.

 [`flow.after()`](/docs/flow/now/)
-: A method improving code ergonomics in cases where the trigger in question is triggered as a result of another operation (such as listening for a load event after setting its ``src``).
+: A method improving code ergonomics in cases where the trigger in question is triggered as a result of another operation (such as listening for a load event after setting its `js`src``).

 [`flow.throttle()`](/docs/flow/throttle/)
 : Throttles incoming triggers with a certain duration, letting triggers go through as much as possible but at most once per duration.